Weihe Zeng

 Directory operation

-Directory is a tree structure of file position similar to folder in windows.
+is a tree structure of file position similar to folder

 /softwares/geant4/geant4.10.03-install/share/

-• Linux OS use / as delimeter of different level of directories.
+as delimeter of different level of directories. /

-• / is the root directory, /home/username is the home directory of user (equal to ~).
+is the home directory of user (equal to~

 # ls = list files in directory